inspec/inspec/docs-chef-io/content/inspec/cli.md

 * ``--controls=one two three``
     A list of controls to include.
 Ignore all other tests.
-* ``--tags=one two three``
-    A list of tags to filter controls and include only those.
-Ignore all other tests.
 * ``-o``, ``--output=OUTPUT``
     Save the created profile to a path
 * ``--profiles-path=PROFILES_PATH``
     Folder which contains referenced profiles.
+* ``--tags=one two three``
+    A list of tags that reference certain controls.
+Other controls are ignored.
 * ``--vendor-cache=VENDOR_CACHE``
     Use the given path for caching dependencies. (default: ~/.inspec/cache)